 My late grandpa used to make delicious scallion pancakes for our family.
 He taught my mom his recipe and she has been making them ever since.
 Growing up, I would often have them in the freezer at the ready.
-My mom would also bring them to me during her visits when I was in college and onward.
+My mom would also bring them to me during her visits when I was in college.
 Scallion pancakes have gotten me through plenty of empty refrigerator/pantry times throughout the years.

 I introduced these to J when we were dating, and now he probably likes them more than I do.
 I finally got around to asking my mom for the recipe so now I make them whenever we have extra scallions.
 They take a bit of time but it’s always nice to have a stack of scallion pancakes in the freezer for when you want a snack.
 We often eat them for breakfast with a fried egg too.

 The scallion pancake has been around for so long and its origins have passed into myth, folklore, and guesswork.
 It’s difficult to tell where it was first created, but many of the tales point to Shanghai, China (where my dad is from!).
 The scallion pancake greatly resembles an Indian flatbread known as paratha.
 There is a story in China that suggests pizza is an adaptation of the scallion pancake, brought back to Italy by Marco Polo.
 Marco Polo missed scallion pancakes so much that when he was back in Italy, he tried to find chefs willing to make the pancake for him.
 Not finding success, Marco Polo suggested the filling be put on top rather than inside the dough.
 The change, by chance, created a dish that formed into today’s pizza.

 - 3 cups unbleached all purpose flour

 - 1/3 cup vegetable oil or neutral oil

 - 1 bunch of scallions, finely chopped